 Winter backpacking can require an additional 500 – 1,000 calories per day, an average of 4,500 calories per day for men and 3,500 for women.
 Start planning the right foods before the start of your winter backpacking trip.
 Eating nutritious foods will make a difference in your ability to stay warm and energized.

-All foods are made up of varying proportions of the three primary food types – carbohydrates, fats, and proteins.
+All foods contain varying proportions of the three primary food types – carbohydrates, fats, and proteins.
 There are also vitamins, minerals, and water.
-The focus here is on the big 3 nutrients (carbs, fats, and proteins) because each one can produce energy, although they do so differently and at different rates.
+The focus here is on the big 3 nutrients (carbs, fats, and proteins) because each can produce energy, although they do so differently and at different rates.
 Carbohydrates are the quickest to convert to energy, and fats are the slowest.

-Fat provides a slow and steady form of energy, so make sure you get enough in your diet.
+Fat provides slow and steady energy, so ensure you get enough in your diet.
 But do so gradually.
 A sudden change to a high-fat diet has the potential to cause adverse gastric (heartburn) and metabolic effects, and these symptoms can be difficult to distinguish from a heart attack.

 Winter Dietary Percentage | Food Type | Nickname | Food Type Description |